 But what about employer branding - is that important?
 Isn’t that an HR function?
 Not exactly, not in the new marketing landscape.
 In fact, it's a term that you don't often hear in product companies, but employer branding is something that services CMOs know a lot about.
 Why?
-Your offering a face-to-face connection and when the growth of your company hinges on talent acquisition and having the ability to service more clients, the CMO gets very close and comfortable with employer branding.
+Your offering a face-to-face connection and when the growth of your company hinges on talent pool development and having the ability to service more clients, the CMO gets very close and comfortable with employer branding.

 In this episode of AMP Up Your Digital Marketing, we meet Arya Barirani, CMO of GlobalLogic, an engineering services company, and Executive Director at Method, a wholly-owned design agency supporting GlobalLogic.
 His insight will help executives think about how digital strategy is measured across an entire organization, and not solely reserved as a marketing activity.

 Glenn: Welcome back to the show.
 Today I'm speaking with Arya Barirani.
 Arya, welcome to the show.

 Arya: Hey, glad to be with you, Glenn.